 For only $100, become a Lifetime Member-Owner of Urban Roots and receive these benefits:

-• Special Membership Offers – There are monthly discount offers for member-owners, and several special pre-order offers to member-owners annually.
+• Special Membership Offers – There are discount offers for member-owners, and several special pre-order offers to member-owners annually.

 • First to Know!
 Member-owners receive first notification via email of special events, pricing specials, new store arrivals, etc.